benjaminaudet/yet-another-shape-calculator/README.md

 ## Requires

 This project has been developed and tested to work with PHP7.
-So make sure you are using PHP7 while testing it.
+So, please, make sure you are using PHP7 while testing it.

 ## Run

 These commands works with zsh on Ubuntu 22.04 on WSL 2.

-`git clone git@github.com:benjaminaudet/yet-another-shape-calculator.git`
+`$ git clone git@github.com:benjaminaudet/yet-another-shape-calculator.git`
-`php7.0 main.php`
+`$ php7.0 main.php`

 ## Explanation